Volkswagen ID.4: Overview

 The ID.4 was previewed by the I.D.
 Crozz and I.D.
 Crozz II concept cars, which debuted in 2017 at the Shanghai and Frankfurt Auto Show, respectively.
 A prototype version of the ID.4 appeared in camouflage at the 2019 Frankfurt Motor Show discreetly so as not to steal the show from the first electric mass-market vehicle of the German brand, the ID.3.

 The production version was presented globally on 23 September 2020.
 Unlike the ID.3 which is oriented mainly for the European market, the ID.4 also targeted the North American region as one of its core markets.
-Volkswagen Group of America CEO Scott Keogh went as far as saying the ID.4 "drives like a GTI, it has the packaging of a Tiguan and the purpose of the Beetle," to emphasize its driving dynamics, design, and technology.
+Volkswagen Group of America CEO Scott Keogh went as far as saying the ID.4 "drives like a GTI, it has the packaging of a Tiguan and the purpose of the Beetle," to emphasise its driving dynamics, design, and technology.

 At launch, the electric SUV was solely offered with rear-wheel-drive and an electric motor located at the rear axle, with the dual motor all-wheel-drive version to follow later.
 First sales were for the ID.4 "1st edition", which differs in some interior and exterior features from the series production models.

 Headlights and taillights are mostly LED lamps on the ID.4, with Matrix LED lights being an optional feature in some regions.
 The front features a low-positioned air inlet behind which the radiator and parts of the air conditioning system are located.
 Short overhangs and a wheelbase of 2766 mm add up to a length of 4584 mm.
 Wheels are offered in 18–21 inch sizes.
 RWD models can tow a maximum of 1,000 kg on a braked trailer with an optional tow bar and feature roof rails as standard.